ivanvorobei/SPPageController/README.md

 <img align="left" src="https://github.com/ivanvorobei/SPPageController/blob/main/Assets/Readme/preview-v1.0.0.png" width="400"/>

+### About

 Mimicrate to native `UIPageViewController`.
 Each page is new controller, it can be even navigation controller.
  Support parent layout margins, paging and scroll by index.

-Don't have bug with tranlation when rotate.
+Don't have bug with tranlation when rotate like apple's `UIPageViewController`.
+Also you can scroll to any page programatically.
+If you need pages for inboarding, you can disable scroll by gester.

 If you like the project, don't forget to `put star ★`<br>Check out my other libraries: